 Fixed Income

-Fixed income securities of any one issuer shall not exceed 5% of the total bond portfolio at time of purchase.
-The 5% limitation does not apply to issues of the U.S. Treasury or other Federal Agencies.
-The overall rating of the fixed income assets as calculated by the Investment Advisor shall be investment grade, based on the rating of one Nationally Recognized Statistical Rating Organization (“NRSRO”).
+Fixed-income securities of any one issuer shall not exceed 5% of the total bond portfolio at time of purchase.
+The 5% limitation does not apply to issues of the U.S. Treasury or other federal agencies.
+The overall rating of the fixed-income assets as calculated by the Investment Advisor shall be investment grade, based on the rating of one Nationally Recognized Statistical Rating Organization (“NRSRO”).

 Other Assets (Alternatives)